wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-compliance-microsoft-365/includes/4-manage-compliance-requirements-compliance-manager.md

 An organization can start its trial directly from Compliance Manager and set up recommended assessments by following these steps:

 1. On the **Compliance Manager dashboard**, the **Overview** tab displays a notification message about the premium assessments trial.
-Within this notification**,** select **Start trial**.
+Within this notification, select **Start trial**.
 Doing so initiates a trial activation wizard.
 This wizard asks questions to help Microsoft recommend assessments for your organization.
 2. On the **Activate trial** page, select **Next** to begin your free 90 day premium assessments trial and continue with creating assessments.
 3. Select one or more industries that identify your organization, and then select **Next**.
 4. Select one or more regions for your organization's location, and then select **Next**.